assiist-team/budget-estimator/planning_docs/06_DATA_MODEL.md

   midPrice: 150000,          // $1,500.00
   midHighPrice: 300000,      // $3,000.00
   highPrice: 800000,         // $8,000.00

   // Metadata
-  active: true,              // Can be disabled without deleting
   unit: "each",              // "each", "pair", "set"
   notes: "",                 // Optional internal notes